chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 Now it's time to construct our scene :relieved:!!
 We start by creating a new class `PhysicallyBasedScene`, subclass of `SCNScene`.
 In this way we can customize the default initializer with the step needed to add all the element of our scene, and also because in this way we have direct access to all the properties of `SCNScene`.
-We also define a protocol, `Scene`, that we will use to manage some gesture and animate the scene.
+We define a protocol, `Scene`, that we will use to manage some gesture and animate the scene.
 So in the initializer we will call three methods: `createCamera()` in which we will create the camera, `createLight()` in which we will create the lights, `createObjects()` in which we will create the objects.
 NB: we need to define also the initializer with